Hawarden Castle (18th century): History

+Also in 1896, Hawarden Castle was host to Qing dynasty reformer Li Hongzhang on his diplomatic mission to the Britain.

 Gladstone occupied the house until his death there in 1898, when it passed to his grandson William Glynne Charles Gladstone (son of W. E. Gladstone's eldest son, William Henry Gladstone, who had been High Sheriff of Flintshire for 1888 but had died in 1891).
 W. G. C. Gladstone was killed in the First World War.
 The estate was subsequently purchased by his uncle Henry Gladstone, 1st Baron Gladstone of Hawarden.
 The house and estate are still a private residence (although some of the grounds are open to the public) and are still owned by the Gladstone family.

+In 1927, Knutsford Ordination Test School relocated to Hawarden — first to the Old Rectory, then to the new castle in 1939 before it closed the following year.

-In the grounds of the building lie the ruins of a medieval castle, Hawarden Castle.
+In the grounds of the building lie the ruins of a medieval castle, Hawarden Old Castle.
 This was built on the site of an Iron Age fort by the Normans and had a round keep built on a motte.
 Llywelyn ap Gruffudd captured the stronghold in 1265, defeating Robert de Montalt and destroying the castle.
 De Montalt later reneged on a promise not to rebuild his stronghold and the present massive keep was built.
 This was besieged in 1281 by Llywelyn's brother, Dafydd.
-The fatal war of 1282 to 1283 followed, with the Welsh being defeated and Hawarden Castle was occupied by the English after that.
+The war of 1282 to 1283 followed; the Welsh were defeated and Hawarden Castle was occupied by the English after that.
 During the English Civil War it changed hands several times and ended up in a ruinous state in Parliamentary hands.

 The house is designated as a Grade I listed building by Cadw because of its architecture, especially the 18th-century interiors, and for its exceptional importance as the home of W. E. Gladstone.
 The castle's gardens and landscape park are designated Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.